 The 18th century was full of grandiosity and rich costumes and gestures.
-In the 19th century France introduced the melodrama.
+In the 19th century, France introduced melodrama.
 Germany’s growing sense of patriotism produced plays of historical accuracy.
-In Russia their plays reflected the flourishing interest in psychological realism.
+In Russia, their plays reflected the flourishing interest in psychological realism.

 So fearful were they of infection

-Theatre needs her audience to be or it will not be.
+Theatre needs her audience to be, or it will not be.
 Theatre’s rich history attests to the fact that it has always been a communal art form.
 Theatre and contagions have never mixed well.
-When plagues struck Europe in the early 1600s a lack of knowledge about infectious disease saw playhouses close for months-long periods several times over a 10-year period.
+When plagues struck Europe in the early 1600s, a lack of knowledge about infectious disease saw playhouses close for months-long periods several times over 10 years.
 Again, during an outbreak of the bubonic plague in the early 17th century, London playhouses closed after the daily death tolls began to climb.
-Plays have been influenced by the Athenian Plague, Black Death, and Polio and most certainly will be influenced by COVID-19.
+Plays have been influenced by the Athenian Plague, Black Death, and Polio and most certainly will be affected by COVID-19.
 Perhaps because of this, self-isolation and disease are themes woven into many manuscripts.

 When doors open again

-We all benefit when our economies are successful and our souls are tickled.
-Arts and culture activities bring delight and escape from the everyday while also helping to build and maintain a vibrant community.
+We all benefit when our economies are successful, and our souls are tickled.
+Arts and culture activities bring delight and escape from every day while also helping build and maintain a vibrant community.
 It surprised me to learn that the 2016 Canadian census reported a total of 158,100 artists.
 In other words, 1 in every 116 Canadian workers is an artist.
-That number is greater than the labour force in automotive manufacturing or utilities sectors.
+That number is greater than the labour force in automotive manufacturing or utility sectors.
 Reported among their creative industry peers, the census showed 11,400 individuals working as Actors and comedians.
 Another 27,600 individuals included professionals related to production.

-For all my exploring, I came out the hole with a stronger believe that the Arts is ultimately one way we can share an experience that unites us and urges us to reach out, to understand, and to support eachother as well as our community.
+For all my exploring, I came out of the hole with a stronger belief that the Arts is ultimately one way we can share an experience that unites us and urges us to reach out, understand, and support each other as well as our community.